Kendall Jenner: Personal life

+Relationships

+Jenner briefly dated English singer Harry Styles in 2013; the pair rekindled their relationship in 2016.
+Jenner was in an on-again-off-again relationship with NBA player Ben Simmons from June 2018 to February 2020.
+From June 2020 to October 2022, Jenner was in a relationship with NBA player Devin Booker.
+From February 2023 to September 2024, Jenner was in a relationship with Puerto Rican rapper Bad Bunny.

+Activism

+In October 2020, Jenner expressed support for Armenia and the Republic of Artsakh on her Instagram story by reposting Kim Kardashian's video message urging viewers to donate to the All-Armenian Foundation.

 Public image

 Jenner was named as one of People magazine's 50 most beautiful people in the world on April 9, 2014.
 Time magazine named the Jenner sisters as two of the 30 Most Influential Teens 2014 and 2015.
 On December 16, 2014, Google named Jenner as the second most Googled model in the world.
 Jenner debuted at No. 2 on FHMs annual 100 Sexiest Women in the World list at the end of April 2015.
 Tumblr named Jenner as its most reblogged model for 2015.
 In November 2017, Forbes listed Jenner as the No.1 highest-paid model in the world.